 Shannon Development wanted to get out of the business of managing the trail and set up the Burren Way Committee, a legal limited company, to manage both sections of the trail.
 The Committee includes a County Council representative, representatives of communities along the trail, a Heritage Officer, and others.
 This group has operated since that time as the oversight committee and the Rural Recreation Officer serves as secretary of the group.

-About 2005 when the Walks Scheme was initiatives, County Clare was one of 12 counties in Ireland that secured a Rural Recreation Officer position, occupied by McCarthy until just a few years ago.
+About 2005 when the Walks Scheme was initiatives, County Clare was one of 12 counties in Ireland that secured a Rural Recreation Officer position, occupied by Eimer McCarthy until just a few years ago.
 Gradually she and the managing group were able to implement the Walks Scheme on the Burren Way and thus move some of the trail from roads to permissive paths on private property, including on parts of the Mullaghmore National Park, and to extend the Walks Scheme to cover Green Roads or Boreen.
 He emphasized the importance of a few positive land owners bringing others along, particularly in relation to the Cliffs of Moher section.

 When asked about the fact many people in the Burren seem to know little about the trail, Mr. Kennedy suggested several factors: the slightly checkered history with land-owners granting then revoking permission, development of the trail over a period of four decades with changes along the way, and a focus by the Burren Way Committee on development of the trail and not on education and promotion among locals and local communities.
 Altogether this may have resulted in a broad-based uncertainty about the status of the trail, and it may be time for a focus on local education and promotion.